Try: Ontario salmon licence non-resident ice fishing

 Where should I start for the Manitoba fishing season 2026 and Anglers Guide?

 Start with this Manitoba licence page for fees, sale dates, free fishing dates, barbless hooks, and the eLicensing path.
-Then use the Manitoba season dates guide for opener, division, PDF, Lake Winnipeg, Red River, and waterbody checks.
+Then open the Manitoba season dates guide for opener, division, PDF, Lake Winnipeg, Red River, and waterbody checks.

 How much does a Manitoba fishing licence cost in 2026?